UbiquityRobotics/learn/doing_more/lidar_navigation.md

 This launch file will strictly respect the odom information the robot keeps track of to determine robot position and rotation (called robot pose).
 The problem with this method is all robot odom only determination of pose drifts over time the more movements that take place.
 So this method is ok for a short demo but not very usable in general real world situations.

-# Start move_basic So That You Can Set Goals And Navigate
+## Start move_basic For setting Navigation Goals

 So far we have setup things so the robot knows where it is within a map.
 We need to start some software that we can tell where we want to move to so that that piece of software can control the robot to approach a desired destination X,Y and rotation (both of these things together are called a desired pose.
+A pose is the X and Y location on the map as well as the rotation of the robot within the map.
 We will use rviz but we must start this piece of software called move_base now.
 Ubiquity Robotics move_basic is a simplified version of move_base where move_base can do complex plans to get around objects or corners.
 The move_basic package can only do line of sight straight paths and if something gets in the way it stops and does not plan around the object.

     roslaunch magni_nav move_basic.launch